Chapter 1: No jewel of mankind would ever make me

 When the cup was sloshing full, he drained it ruthlessly.
 He stood tall again, and Marian waited.
 She weathered the terrifying, interminable silence that followed until it constricted around her throat.

-Her whisper was so low and hoarse she wondered if he heard it.
-Her doubt was buried when those discerning coals stoked to life again—for a moment.
-She could not fathom why they dulled again, until she realized he was somewhere else.
-He was dissecting every glance and touch and promise.
+Her plea was so low and hoarse she wondered how he'd heard it.
+Those discerning coals had stoked back to life.
+She could almost see him dissecting every glance and touch and promise.
 Every moment that added up to years of his confounding stupidity.

-Marian jumped more than she should have when the empty goblet slammed to the table.
-When he turned back, those depths were churning and aflame.
+She jumped, more than she should have, when the empty goblet slammed to the table.
+His expression was now completely aflame.

 “Show it to me.”